astrio-ai/l2m/README.md

 1. **New Language Support**: Add grammar files and IR translators
 2. **New Templates**: Create Jinja2 templates for target languages
-3. **New Rules**: Implement transformation rules in the rules directory
+3. **New Rules**: Implement transformation rules in the modernizers directory
-4. **LLM Integration**: Extend llm-helpers for AI-powered suggestions
+4. **LLM Integration**: Extend agents for AI-powered suggestions
 5. **CLI Enhancements**: Add new commands and interactive features
-6. **Installation Methods**: Add support for new package managers
+6. **Framework Support**: Add new target frameworks for website modernization

 ## 🧪 Testing